Journalist crushed to death at ex-Pakistan PM Khan's march

 Khan’s convoy was making its way through Punjab province toward Islamabad on the march's third day.
-The demonstrators were challenging Khan's successor, Prime Minister Shahbaz Sharif and his government, demanding snap elections.
-It was the practice of Khan's convoy team to invite a few journalists at a time onto the top of the truck to speak to Khan.
+The demonstrators were challenging Khan's successor, Prime Minister Shahbaz Sharif and his government, demanding early elections.
+It has been the practice of Khan's convoy team to invite a few journalists at a time onto the top of the truck to speak to Khan.

 “Shocked & deeply saddened by the terrible accident that led to the death of Channel 5 reporter Sadaf Naeem during our March today," Khan said in a tweet.
 "I have no words to express my sorrow.
 My prayers & condolences go to the family at this tragic time.
 We have cancelled our March for today.”